bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 *	The following lab requires an Oracle Public Cloud account - Essbase 19c Instance with Service Administrator role .
 *	Windows Operating System is preferred for proper working of Essbase Plugins
-*	The estimated time to complete this lab is 30 minutes.

 `NOTE: Whenever there is a “Name” being assigned to any Resource / Application / Cube or to any database in this lab please follow the naming convention as “Sample_<FIRST_NAME>” to avoid duplication.`